brada954/restshell/README.md

 # RestShell

-NOTE: This repository is still getting structured and some key features are still being developed.
+NOTE: This repository is still getting structured and some key features are still being developed or refactor.
 Future changes may break current usage patterns until settled.

 ## Overview

 RestShell is a command line driven program to execute commands and tests against REST API's or other services.
-Restshell can extend its command library with custom commands to simplify interacting with specific applications or environments.

 RestShell includes scripting and assertion facilities to implement repeatable and automated tests similar to unit testing frameworks.
-Tests can use the provided commands within scripts or developers can create specialized commands for more complex needs.
-Restshell commands can help with benchmarking and load testing as well.

-RestShell was designed to be used in test and developer environments to help ensure developers can reproduce issues discovered in testing as well as isolating the specific functions that have issues.
-Best practices can be used to ensure scripts work in various environments.

-> Note: Developers are encouraged to develop custom commands targeting their application needs.
-A custom command that executes a logon to a custom app would be easier to use then a generic post command and extracting authentication tokens.
-Many of the ease-of-use features are part of private commands not included in the public version.

-See the restshell-example repository to an example on building a custom Restshell.
+Restshell can support benchmarking and load testing.
+Finally, restshell is very extensible beyond scripting because developers can implement more complex API calls as simple commands.

+### Purpose

+RestShell was developed for developers comfortable with interactive command line and the need to script interactions with API services.
+The interactive shell enables the developer to perform ad-hoc queries in the same context has running scripts.
+Most operating systems provide shells which provide the ability to repeat commands from history and edit previous commands for retry.
+For many developers, the interactive shell is more efficient than building and compiling code or clicking in web pages to generate API requests.

+The simplicity of RestShell enables a customizable executable enable easy sharing of the tool and scripts between developers and non-technical persons.

+### Extensibliity

+Developers can extend the command library with custom commands to simplify interacting with specific applications or environments.
+With custom commands complex REST APIs can be wrapped with simple one word commands and options.

+Custom commands can also be shared as Golang packages and included in your own version of restshell.

+To create a custom restshell with third-party packages or your own commands consult <https://github.com/brada954/restshell-example>.

 ## Build